semantic-dependency-parsing/toolkit/README.md

 # SemEval 2014 Task on Broad-Coverage Semantic Dependency Parsing

-This repository contains a basic Java toolkit intended to be used in connection with the SemEval 2014 Task on Broad-Coverage Semantic Dependency Parsing.
+This repository contains a Java toolkit intended to be used in connection with the SemEval 2014 Task on Broad-Coverage Semantic Dependency Parsing.
 Detailed information about the task can be found at this website:

 [http://alt.qcri.org/semeval2014/task8/](http://alt.qcri.org/semeval2014/task8/)

 ## Downloading

 The project is currently only available via Git.
-We plan to make a download available when the software has stabilized.

 ## Building